Cross Currents Sea Kayaking

 Cost: $125

-This is the third of three Intro courses for 2022.
+This is the second of two Intro courses for 2025.
 It is designed for people who have just started out (or are about to).
 The whole point of it is to get you feeling comfortable and confident in your boat and to become aware of the safety issues associated with kayaking.
 And to have fun doing it!

 We will intersperse discussions, skills practice, and short trips throughout the day.
 Rocky Gorge is both a very protected and very scenic waterway.
 We’ll cover boat control skills including forward, reverse, sweep and draw strokes.
 There will be games and drills to help master the various movements.
 We’ll introduce you to the basic rescues and give you plenty of time to practice them.
 For those with a spray skirt, we can cover the procedures for a wet exit (getting out of the boat while upside down).